Master-Bobba/CS50W--Project1/entries/C.md

 C is a multi purpose programming language used by programmers to program computers.
+Bobby's edits